 Linux vs Mac OS: Which One is Best for You?

-Mac OS is far more secure and reliable than that of running Windows system.
+Mac OS is far more secure and reliable than that of running a Windows system.
 But it’s not impossible to hack or attack the Mac system, but as it’s based on Unix platform, thus it provides a secure sandbox environment where the threats or malware can’t get access to the core files and do massive damage.

 Recommended Post: Linux Mint vs Ubuntu: 15 Facts To Know Before Choosing The Best One